open/close all folders

 This is the first Zelda game to introduce a new Link.
 At the start of the game, Link is a boy living with his uncle who receives a telepathic distress call from Princess Zelda.
 According to Hyrule Historia, he also stars in the Oracle games and Link's Awakening.

-- Adaptational Dye Job/You Gotta Have Blue Hair: His in-game sprite has pink hair, despite the official art showing him as blonde.
+- Adaptation Dye-Job: His in-game sprites have pink hair, despite the official art showing him as blonde.

 - Baleful Polymorph: Link turns into a pink bunny if you go to the Dark World without the Moon Pearl.